 We may have the best intentions before moving to France and assume we’ll adapt just fine because we prepared ourselves.
 We’ll integrate and make French friends and love the culture and pick up the language right away.
 And then the reality settles in that maybe things are harder than expected and will take more time.
 Or we may decide to go home.
 All of that is OK and normal.
 If we don’t try new things and live our lives, we’ll never know.
 There is no shame in making a change that’s best for you and your situation, whatever that may be.

 5. If you can’t deal with strikes.
+Yup, strikes make my list of reasons not to live in France.
 They exist, it’s not a myth, especially when it comes to transportation.
 Striking is part of the culture.
 It’s an accepted thing and the French roll with it.
 Strikes have been around since the revolution and include train and air traffic control, farmers, truck drivers and more.
 If you have a hard time dealing with disruptions to your regular routine, this might be something that’ll be really difficult to deal with time and time again.

 6. If you’re moving to escape your problems at home.
 I think this one is huge and can apply to a move anywhere.
 Society romanticizes life in France and it’s easy to think that life here is a paradise and a 24/7 vacation.
 If you’re having trouble at home with any aspect of your life, move abroad and your worries will disappear.
 Magic!